 CUSTODY OF TITLE

-On or before execution of this Agreement, the Land Owner or the Land Owner’s Advocates shall handover the original Certificate of Title for the Land to the Developer’s Advocates who shall hold the same on stakeholders’ terms pending successful registration of the Land in the name of the SPV.
+Upon the successful registration of the SPV and issuance of a professional undertaking in the terms acceptable to the Land Owner or the Land Owner’s Advocates, the Land Owner or the Land Owner’s Advocates shall release the original Certificate of Title for the Land to the Developer’s Advocates who shall hold the same on stakeholders’ terms pending successful registration of the Land in the name of the SPV.

 Once the Land has been registered in the name of the SPV, the Land Owner’s Advocates will hold the original Certificate of Title for the Land on stakeholders’ terms and shall release the same to the Developer’s Advocates, upon receipt of a suitable irrevocable professional undertaking from the Developer’s Advocates, to enable them undertake Change of User pursuant to clause 5.5.